Skin Cancer

 Melanoma can:

-• sometimes be itchy or bleed
+- sometimes itch or bleed

-• look different to other spots
+- look different to other spots

 DermNet New Zealand’s website provides more images of melanoma.